Before we go on,

 to write a BREAK as the only statement of a command set,

-as your needs and circumstances dictate.
 Correct indenting is very easy to do.
 As I mentioned before, all the

 lines of a command set are indented 3 spaces from where the IF,